extremenetworks/Virtual_VOSS/README.md

 ### Feature and Functionality Note
-Virtual VOSS installations are not officially supported by GTAC and not all features and functions are implemented.
+Virtual VOSS installations are not officially supported by GTAC and not all features and only control plane features and functions are implemented.

 ---
 ***Hardware requirements for 8.1 and onwards:***